Buckinghamshire-Digital-Service/buckinghamshire-council/docs/upgrading.md

 Wagtail transfer isn't currently completely compatible with the wagtail version use here. v4.1

-There is an overridden templated use here: bc/utils/templates/wagtail_transfer/choose_page.html where some custom css has been added.
+There is a admin hook in place bc/utils/wagtail_hooks.py (wagtail_transfer_admin_fix_css) to inject some temporary css.

 Once Wagtail transfer is made compatible the template can be removed.